akheron/jansson/doc/apiref.rst

    *buffer* points to a buffer of *buflen* bytes, and *data* is the corresponding :func:`json_load_callback()` argument passed through.

+   On success, the function should return the number of bytes read; a returned value of 0 indicates that no data was read and that the end of file has been reached.
 On error, the function should return ``(size_t)-1`` to abort the decoding process.
-When there's no data left, it should return 0 to report that the end of input has been reached.

    .. versionadded:: 2.4